Enigmatis/graphql-java-annotations/README.md

 The description of the directive will be taken from the ``@GraphQLDescription`` annotation's value.
 The valid locations of the directive (locations which the directive can be applied on) will be taken from ``@DirectiveLocations``.
 The arguments of the directive will be taken from the fields defined in the class - notice that you can only use primitive types as arguments of a directive.
-For example, we defined an ``isActive`` field - which is boolean, and it's default value is true.
+For example, we defined an ``isActive`` field - which is boolean, and its default value is true.
 That's how the argument of the directive will be defined.
 You can also use ``@GraphQLName`` and ``@GraphQLDescription`` annotations on the field.

-After you created the class, you will be able to create the ``GraphQLDirective`` object with the following code:
+After you created the class, you will be able to create the ``GraphQLDirective`` object using the following code:
 ```java
 GraphQLAnnotations.directive(UpperDirective.class);
 ```